What Is A Startup MVP & How To Build One?

 What Is an MVP in Business Terms?

-The bottom line: an MVP is not meant to make money — it’s meant to validate your product and your business model with feedback from real customers.
+But, the bottom line is that an MVP is not meant to make money for your startup — it’s meant to validate your product and your business model with feedback from real customers.

 The Startup MVP Approach